The Role of a Local Governing Body (LGB)

 The role of the LGB is a strategic one.
 The LGB is responsible for promoting high standards and educational achievement.
 The school is accountable to the Group Board, and the LGB should ensure that the school meets the requirements of the Group Board.

-The LGB works in partnership with the Principal, the Senior Leadership Team and senior executives from the Anthem Trust:
+The LGB works in partnership with the Principal, the Senior Leadership Team and senior executives from Anthem:

 - Uphold the values of the school, the ethos and core values of Anthem